Spring Cleaning with Bianca Grimmel

-Go Slow and slow.
 Systems take time and if you rush through organizing they most likely won't last.

-Don't take unneeded and never used items to your new space.
-You are wasting time boxing unnecessary items up then paying for them to be moved.
+Don't take unneeded and never - used items to your new space.
+You are wasting time boxing UP unnecessary items AND then paying for them to be moved.
 Force yourself to pare down and only take items that fit your current lifestyle

-.Hang if you have space, fold if you don't - Closet 101.
+Hang if you have space, fold if you don't - Closet 101.

-Label!
 Labeling is so helpful around the house to keep you on track.
 This works very well for visual people that need to see designated homes for their belongings.
 It's also great when there are multiple people in a household so that everyone knows where to put things back.

 See the value in your space.
 People have this, "but I spent money on it mentality" which can make it hard to let go of things.
 But they forget the "other cost" of these items taking up physical space.